MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

-# Learning Path 6 - Lab 6 - Exercise 2 - Implement Mailbox Permission Alert
+# Learning Path 6 - Lab 6 - Exercise 2 - Implement a Mailbox Permission Alert

 In this exercise you will configure and test an alert that will notify Lynne Robbins when FullAccess permissions are granted to any mailbox within Adatum.